-At a bare minimum, a garage should be 20 feet deep, with a width of 10 feet for one car or 18 feet, 6 inches. for two cars.
-A more comfortable garage would add 2 to 4 feet to each dimension.
-These days, even larger garages are common, and it's possible you may want to expand the slab to create a bigger footprint, provided there is enough roof overhang.
+At a bare minimum, a garage should be 20 feet deep, with a width of 10 feet for one car or 18 feet, 6 inches for two cars.
+A more comfortable garage would add 2 to 4 feet to each of these dimensions.
+These days, garages even larger than this are common, and it's possible you may want to expand the slab to create a bigger footprint, provided there is enough roof overhang.

 Check the Height

 Will there be room for a horizontal header above the garage door opening?
-When you enclose a carport to form a garage, you will need a sturdy beam, or header, across the wide opening.
-A standard garage door requires a rough opening 8 feet 1 innch high, with a double-thick 2-by-8 or 2-by-12 header spanning the opening.
+When you enclose a carport to form a garage, you will need a sturdy beam, or header, across the drive-through opening.
+A standard garage door requires a rough opening 8 feet 1 inch high, with a double-thick 2-by-8 or 2-by-12 header spanning the opening.
 Your existing carport needs to have sufficient height to allow for this, or you will be faced with much bigger costs associated with raising the roof.

 Consider the Roofline

 Carports are usually built with either a gable roof—an inverted V-shape—or a shed roof.
 Try to imagine what the converted space will look like with the existing roof.
 A shed roof may look fine for your open-sided carport, but this makes for an unusual and not very attractive roof when a carport is enclosed as a garage.

 Check the Condition of the Roof